zeek/zeek-docs/doc/scripts/base/protocols/krb/main.zeek.rst

       ::

          {
-            "Need to use PA-ENC-TIMESTAMP/PA-PK-AS-REQ",
+            "NEEDED_PREAUTH",
-            "NEEDED_PREAUTH"
+            "Need to use PA-ENC-TIMESTAMP/PA-PK-AS-REQ"
          }